- CIVIC IDOLATRY

 - Say somebody criticized Sam.
 Wanna kill them?

 - Say you found out Sam was doing something evil.
 Maybe accidentally, maybe deliberately.
 How would you deal with it?
-Would you pretend he didn’t do anything wrong—that he never does anything wrong?
+Would you insist he’d never do anything wrong?
 Would you try to explain how the evil wasn’t really evil?
-Or figure it’s not your place to correct Sam, and lead him to repentance?
+Or figure it’s not your place, or anyone’s place, to correct Sam, and lead him to repentance?

 - Would you kill anyone Sam told you to, for any reason?

-- Would you insist Sam’s a Christian, even though he never acts it?
+- Would you insist Sam’s a Christian, even though he’s

-If you think nothing of being willfully blind to evil out of devotion to your uncle or country—if God’s standard of right and wrong is disposable—you’ve definitely made an idol of Uncle Sam.
-And all these acts are precisely what many nationalists do with their homeland.
+If you think nothing of being willfully blind to evil, out of devotion to your uncle or country—if God’s standard of right and wrong is disposable when it comes to Sam—you’ve definitely made an idol of him.
+Yet all these acts are precisely what many Christian nationalists do with our homeland.

 Consider how Americans treat our flag.
 Compare it with the way Christians treat the symbols which represent Christianity, like crosses and fish and